Imperator: Rome

 - 1 % neutral mentions

-The stability of the game has been widely criticized, with numerous users reporting persistent bugs, crashes, and performance issues that significantly hinder gameplay.
-Many reviews describe the game as "buggy," "unfinished," and "bare-bones," indicating a lack of polish and content at launch.
-While some players note improvements over time, the overall sentiment remains that the game is still plagued by instability and requires further development to reach its potential.
+The stability of the game has been widely criticized, with numerous users reporting significant bugs, crashes, and performance issues that render it nearly unplayable at times.
+Many reviews describe the game as a "buggy mess," highlighting problems such as freezing, glitches, and incomplete features, particularly at launch.
+While some players note improvements over time, the consensus remains that the game is still plagued by instability and requires further development to reach its potential.

 “What I do like is a Paradox game that does appear to be bug free and has plenty of depth to begin with, which will keep me going for months to come.”